 Have you ever wanted to add an ad to your website?
 Ask yourself or recall every single time you’ve seen a pop-up or an ad on a website you’re/ve visited in the past.
 Yeah, mate, these are referred to as third-party scripts.
 When another vendor just simply embeds scripts directly to your website.
 Who’s losing and why?
 You.
 Because, such scripts are being read on the client-side, hence, contributing to the overall speed of the site.
 And oh boy, they’re such a pain in the bum!
 When you want to add a code, make sure it’s optimized and functioning at an optimal level, deleting anything that might be an accessory or unused.

 4. VPS hosting service to the rescue.

 You’re probably wondering what VPS is.
 If you’re new to all of this, then I bet you 100 bucks you thought it’s a valet parking service.
 Ha-ha!
 VPS stands for Virtual Private Server.
 And every Internet Service Provider you subscribe to has one huge server that gives multiple subscribers.
 Well, think of it this way.
-Imagine you belong to a group, and this group keeps giving away your saved up chunk of money you’ve made as tips.
+Imagine you belong to a group, and this group keeps giving away you’re saved up a chunk of money you’ve made as tips.
 It surely delays the time you need to buy those fancy kick-ass sneakers you’ve saved up for.
 This is what happens when your website is registered on a shared server, it slows down and delays loading the page.
 The solution?
 Well, I’ve already mentioned it.
 Have your own damn private server, and have consistency alongside it.
 It feels great having complete control over your own resources and separating it from other users.
-This prevents other sites taking resources from yours and allows you to customize your server the way you need, giving you the leisure of having a fast loading website.
+This prevents other sites from taking resources from yours and allows you to customize your server the way you need, giving you the leisure of having a fast-loading website.

 5. Warehousing in a Content Delivery Network